A Journey Through Time by H.G Tannhaus Book Review

 A very interesting book.
 This is the book that is carried around and much shown in the Netflix Series : Dark.
 The author Tannhaus names one of the main characters after his name.
 This book deals in time travel and shows the nonlinearity of time and how altering a time line could result in alternative worlds/dimensions.
 The translation from German to English is decent..although at places, the translator got the grammer and gender pronouns wrong.
 This kind of confused me a bit and I had to re-read few sentences to understand the meaning.

 For someone who is new to the concept of time travel and multiverse, this narrative could become quite incomprehensible.
-I didn't quite follow why the heroic feats need the main character, Charlotte's involvement at all - she was prompted by the time agents on what/how to handle the situations who sought her help in the first place.
-The tasks that were set to clear time deviations for Charlotte didn't feel tough at all.. they were more silly than tough!
+I didn't quite follow why the heroic feats need the main character, Charlotte's involvement at all for she was prompted by the time agents - on what and how to handle the situations - who sought her assistance.
+The tasks that were set to clear time deviations for Charlotte didn't feel tough enough to be truly challenging.

 The God of Time, Od Tengri, has guided and directed a few people to act a guardians of time.
 They are time travelers and use different devices each - a pocket watch, a sundial, a water clock, a sand clock and a fire clock.
-The ingredients to make these are found in a cave to where they are lead in order to make these clocks.
+The ingredients to make these are found in a cave to where they are led in order to make these clocks.
 Tengri also has trained a man Adam Kahnewald who goes rogue.
 He wants to end time and distrupt it in all dimensions.
-Charlotte along with these time agents has to stop Adam from his corrupting timelines.
-Focus is not laid out on the adventures but more on conveying how disturbing these time lines by both the parties lead to alternative realities/worlds.
+Charlotte along with these time agents has to stop Adam from corrupting the timelines.
+The narrative didn't put much focus on the adventures themselves but on conveying how, disturbing these time lines could lead to alternative realities/worlds.
+Its the age old battle between heroes and villains, only on a much bigger scale involving different time lines and dimensions.
+I think it is a genre defining novel.
+The TV series has little connection to the main plot, it did no more than derive some character names and the central idea.

 Comments